This vibrant Israeli Couscous Salad is the kind of healthy, happy, easy lunch that you’ll spend your whole morning looking forward to eating.

 - Feta Cheese + Mint.
 What truly makes the Israeli couscous salad beam.
 Promise me you will not skip these two.
 The feta is creamy and satisfying, and the fresh mint makes the salad taste alive.

-If you’d prefer this as a hot Israeli couscous recipe, you could serve it warm instead (or give my Moroccan Couscous recipe a try).
+If you’d prefer this as a hot Israeli couscous recipe, you could serve it warm instead.

 The Directions